sameer2800/All-damn-useful-codes/README.md

 	but if all the three are equal , the string "name" with lexicographically bigger will come first.

+##Tarzans algorithm :

+	this is used to find out all the strongly connected components in a graph. a scc is a part of a graph in which there exists a path from every node to every other node.

+	run a dfs to find discovery time and also low time of all nodes . scc root is the one which has same discovery time  and low time . pop all the elements when we find out the root and which gives us one scc.

+	complexity : O(V+E).

 ## Z-algorithm :

 	A very good technique for pattern searching.